Why Most People Never Escape Mediocrity (Even When They Try)

 - Social feedback loops

-So if an environment consistently rewards comfort and discourages risk, it will naturally reinforce mediocrity over time.
+So if your environment consistently rewards comfort and discourages risk, it will naturally reinforce mediocrity over time.

 For example: